 The ‘office’ annex of Castle Hill House was let to Kent County Council and the Premier Dance School, whose principal was local character Freddie Overton.
 During World War II (1939-1945), the House was used as a welfare centre for troops and although the surrounding area suffered severe war damage, it survived relatively unscathed.
 However, shelling in 1942 destroyed the Conservative headquarters (Carlton Club) in Market Square.
 Following the War, the council purchased the Carlton Club for £3,383.

-Major Astor decided not to stand in the post-war election of 5 July 1945 and on 10 May 1946, let Castle Hill House to the local Conservative Party.
+Major Astor decided not to stand in the post-war election of 5 July 1945 and on 10 May 1946, let Castle Hill House to the local Conservative Party and on 30 June 1949 the building was given a Grade II listing.
 Created Baron Astor of Hever in 1956, Lord Astor died in 1971 bequeathing the House to the Party.
 On 8 December 1994, the building was put up for sale when it was noted that both Winston Churchill and Margaret Thatcher had visited the House.
 The Grade II Listed building was bought by Robert Adams, of the old established firm Adams Printers of Dour Street and son of the local historian, Budge Adams.